Fender Guitar Dater

 If you're looking for model specific Fender guitar dating, check out these posts:

 Guitar players and collectors began noticing in the 1970s and 1980s that Fender guitars made in the 1950s and 1960s were far more finely crafted, better playing, and most importantly: sounded better.
 Demand for vintage Fender guitars exceed the supply and values increased for certain models and years.
 A vintage guitar's value is highly dependent on the year it was manufactured and its condition.
 For this post, let's focus solely on How To Date Vintage Fender Guitars.

 Fender Guitar Serial Numbers 1950-1977

-It's tempting to rely too heavily on a Fender guitar's serial number to date it, but Fender guitar experts know that it's only one small data point.
-Fender guitar serial numbers were assigned to either a bridge plate or a neck plate, which then went into a box to be installed on a guitar.
+It's tempting to rely too heavily on a Fender guitar's serial number for Fender guitar dating, but Fender guitar experts know that it's only one small data point.
+Fender serial numbers were assigned to either a bridge plate or a neck plate, which then went into a box to be installed on a guitar.
 They weren't necessarily used sequentially and the parts with serial numbers are easily replaced.
 The serial number on a Fender guitar is more useful to help support the date of manufacture that the other parts indicate.

 The earliest Fender guitar serial numbers are located on the bridge plate in the middle of the body.
 Please call me if you have a guitar like this.